The Safe Agent Loop — Goal, Plan, Change, Verify, Checkpoint

 Before making changes:

-2. list the files you expect to change
+- list the files, commands, and tools you expect to use

-After making changes: 4. tell me exactly what changed 5. tell me how to test it in one minute 6. stop so I can review before the next step"
+After making changes: 5. tell me exactly what changed 6. tell me how to test it in one minute 7. run only the verification command or browser check we agreed on 8. stop so I can review before the next step"

 What you must review yourself